Himeshara Diffuser

 • Avoid open flames and heat sources

-• Wash hands after handling oils
+• Wash your hands after handling oils

 Troubleshooting Common Issues